espressif/esp-idf/tools/esp_prov/README.md

 Note :
 * The packages listed in requirements.txt are limited only to the ones needed AFTER fully satisfying the requirements of ESP-IDF
-* BLE communication is only supported on Linux (via Bluez and DBus), therefore, the dependencies for this have been made optional

-## Optional Dependencies (Linux Only)

-These dependencies are for enabling communication with BLE devices using Bluez and DBus on Linux:
-* `dbus-python`

-Run `pip install -r $IDF_PATH/tools/esp_prov/requirements_linux_extra.txt`

 # EXAMPLE USAGE